CraigNock/m5-2-redux--spotify/__lecture/lecture-2-structure.md

   number: numberReducer,
 });

-// What is the initial state?
+// What is the initial state format? state = {
+  color: 'red',
+  number: 4,
+}

 ```

 ---